In-For-Disaster-Analytics/Cookbook-Conda-Template/README.md

 ### How does it work?

+1. The [`app.json`](app.json) file contains the definition of the Tapis application, including the application's name, description, Docker image, input files and advanced options.
+2. The Docker image defines the runtime environment for the application.
+Also, it includes `run.sh` file that contains the commands that will be executed by the Tapis job.
+A Docker Image is built from the [`Dockerfile` file](./Dockerfile).
+3. The file [`run.sh`](run.sh) contains all the commands that will be executed on TACC cluster.

 ### 1. Upload the file to the TACC storage system

-One of our goal is to demostrate how to use the TACC storage system to store the input and output files.
-In this case, we will upload a CSV file to the TACC storage system.
+One of the goals of the tutorial is to demostrate how to use the TACC storage system to store the input and output files.
+So, you should upload the CSV file to the TACC storage system.

 1. Go to the [TACC Portal](https://portal.tacc.utexas.edu)
 2. Click on the "Data Files" tab